jamesfmackenzie/jamesfmackenzie.github.io/_posts/2020-09-20-mister-fpga-install-and-setup.md

 ---
 layout: post
-title: "MiSTer FPGA – Install and Setup"
+title: "MiSTer FPGA Part 2 – Install and Setup"
 date: '2020-09-20 09:25:00:00'
 summary: How to install and configure your MiSTer to play the latest arcade, computer and game console cores ...
 tags: [Retrocomputing, Retrogaming, FPGA, MiSTer, Single-Board Computing]